PRINCE2® Practitioner exam tips

-In this strategy, you will go through the entire exam paper twice.
-The first time through you will answer the easy questions and you will fill in your answer sheets with these answers.
+Starting at the beginning go through the entire exam paper twice.
+The first time through you will answer the easy questions and you will fill in your answer sheet with those answers.
 “Easy” questions might be the ones which take little time to answer, or the ones which you are confident that you know the answer for.

 Skip any questions which you think are too difficult or take a lot of time to read.

 During the second pass through, you will attempt the questions which you skipped in the first pass.
 The risk with this approach is that it is more difficult to keep track of time and you might end up not completing all questions.

 Lastly, remember to answer every question.
 As marks are not deducted for wrong answers, you might just be right, and trusting your instincts will usually serve you well.

 - Photo ID (such as a passport or driving license) otherwise you cannot sit the exam

 - Note: you will be provided with a pencil and eraser

 You might also like to bring:

 - Water, to keep your concentration levels high